 The plot gets a bit loopy once the Enchantress (Cara Delevingne) appears Somehow she manages to release her supernatural brother who immediately takes possession of the body of a hapless businessman in ‘Midway City’s’ subway system.

 The establishing shot, as you can clearly see, is Downsview Station, which has since been renamed Sheppard West Station, but most of the action in ‘Central Station’ uses Toronto’s Lower Bay Station.

 Below the main platform for Bay Station is an abandoned platform, Lower Bay, and the tracks leading to it still exist and are now used to train new operators, to move trains between the two current lines and, most importantly, to allow filming in the subway without disrupting public service.

 The station has been modified several times to make it look like a typical North American subway station.
 In fact, the TTC once had an elaborate pre-built set for converting it to a 'New York' station but this was torn down due to safety concerns.
-Other movies shot at Lower Bay include Guillermo Del Toro's Mimic, Johnny Mnemonic with Keanu Reeves, The Recruit, Bulletproof Monk and the 2012 remake of Total Recall.
+Other movies shot at Lower Bay include Guillermo Del Toro's Mimic, Johnny Mnemonic with Keanu Reeves, The Recruit, Bulletproof Monk, the 2012 remake of Total Recall and of course, Shazam!